Firenza/GitHubCodeReviewFileMinimizer/README.md

 ## Usage

+1. [Click here](https://chrome.google.com/webstore/detail/github-pull-request-enhan/fbcijinnjokkhnmeilacncmiafcgplph) to download the extension from the Chrome Store
 1. Click the  ![](https://github.com/Firenza/GitHubPullRequestEnhancer/blob/master/PR_16x16.png) button in Chrome
 2. Enter a regex pattern for the files diffs you want to automatically collapse.
 For .NET repos you can use the following regex pattern to start `\.csproj|\.vbproj|\.sln|packages\.config`
 3. Naivgate to a Pull Request enjoy how much easier dealing with it is :)